mluning4669/2D-Side-Scroller/2D-side-scroller-roadmap.md

 	add "Damage" and "Heal" methods to EnemyHealth - DONE

 OTHER:
-	Fix issue with king arriving slightly above ground when arriving through an entrance - POSTPONED BECAUSE I HAVE NO IDEA HOW TO FIX
+	Fix issue with king arriving slightly above ground when arriving through an entrance - NOT AN ISSUE BECAUSE IT IS ACTUALLY PART OF THE ARRIVAL ANIMATION
 	Rework door code and maybe control them from a single script instead of the spaghettified mess you've made for yourself